Frederiksberg: Geography

 Frederiksberg, which lies west of central Copenhagen, is completely surrounded by boroughs forming part of the city of Copenhagen – the result of an expansion of the Copenhagen Municipality's boundary in 1901, which nevertheless did not include Frederiksberg in the list of municipalities to be incorporated in the enlarged area.
 Frederiksberg is thus effectively a municipal island within the country's capital – a unique phenomenon in present-day Europe.
 Other than administratively, however, it is largely indistinguishable in character from the districts of Copenhagen city which surround it.
+Apart from being a pleasant place to live, municipal taxes in Frederiksberg are also lower than those in Copenhagen proper.
+This attracts a more affluent population.

 Frederiksberg has several stations on the Copenhagen Metro system, and is home to the tallest residential structure in Denmark and the second tallest residential building in Scandinavia: the 102-metre high Domus Vista.

 Culture

 The Danmark Rundt cycling race traditionally finishes on Frederiksberg Alle, often in a sprint finish.

 Education

 Frederiksberg houses the University of Copenhagen's Frederiksberg Campus, Copenhagen Business School, 9 public schools (run by the municipality), 3 private schools, 1 technical college, and more.

 The Lycée Français Prins Henrik, a French international school, is in Frederiksberg.